What Is Dark Social? Definition and Examples for Marketers

 You can add a tracking code or UTM to your link, but they’re easily removed and can become overly diluted with information with each sharing journey.
 Instead, use a link shortener like Bitly or Owly.
 They’ll track dark share traffic for you and provide accurate dark social analytics.

 You can find out what percentage of dark traffic is attributed to the wrong source by adding a dark social segment to Google Analytics.

 Add a ‘where did you hear about us’ question to your demo forms or thank you page.
 Call up closed-won deals and ask them how they heard about you.
 You will soon see that the data your attribution software is pulling in, and the qualitative learnings from these methods are very different.

 Madrigal pointed out that there's really no way to be 100% sure you're getting the right information when it comes to dark social analytics.

 So instead of worrying about how dark social affects your marketing metrics, embrace it.

 Create content that's worth sharing, and keep an eye on your web traffic and conversions to make sure it's working.

 Below you can see notes from inside our largest CW opportunity this month.
 The human-verified lead source indicates dark social marketing, and specifically, our CMO’s organic LinkedIn content as the source of this deal:

 This is the power of dark social.
-If you can harness and scale this, much like the Refine Labs team and Chris Walker have done, you will unlock a whole world of revenue opportunity.
+If you can harness and scale this, much like the Refine Labs team and Chris Walker have done, you will unlock a whole world of revenue opportunities.

 Looking for more expert B2B marketing info?